The supplies students are expected to have every day in class are:

-Failure to bring materials (including textbooks) to class will be reflected in work habits and cooperation grades.
 Inappropriate materials such as liquid white-out, permanent markers, nail polish, make-up, toys, inappropriate magazines, and electronic games will be confiscated.
 Certain items may require a parent conference in order for their return.

 Parents/guardians and students are strongly encouraged to keep up-to-date on class assignments by reviewing their child's agenda every day.
 Students should be writing down their homework every day and I will periodically review agendas when checking to see if assignments have been done.
 I will stamp the agenda if the assignment has been completed.
 If not, I will mark “incomplete” or “missing” in the agenda with the date and my initials.
 Please make sure that your student completes all the assignments.

-Grades will be based exclusively upon the work (aligned with the California State Standards) each student produces and their active participation in this class.
+Grades will be based exclusively upon the work (aligned with the Common Core State Standards) each student produces and their active participation in this class.
 I do not give grades.
 Students earn grades.
 All work in this class is awarded on a point system.
 The more points a student earns, the higher the grade will be.
 Points are cumulative from the beginning of the semester.
 All work counts toward the final grade.
 The following scale will be used:

 Tests – 40% of final grade